FardousNayeem/InvenMan/README.md

 **InvenMan** is a modern inventory management app built with Flutter for small businesses, resellers, and independent sellers who need a simple but practical way to manage stock, sales, warranties, and installment-based transactions.

 The app is designed around real daily business workflows.
 Users can add products, update stock, record sales, track profit, manage customer details, monitor installment payments, and review a full activity history from one place.
-The goal is to make inventory handling fast, clear, and reliable without overwhelming the user with unnecessary complexity.

-InvenMan currently includes a stable **free version** focused on strong local inventory operations.
-A more advanced **premium version** is planned, with features such as user authentication, profile-based syncing across devices, analytics, cloud-backed data, and AI-assisted tools.

 ---